simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 Generic core data structures also opens up the possibility to dynamically extend the system at run time without type changes.
-For instance, the GUI could render new nodes it has never seen before by sending it configuration nodes with instructures on how to display the node.
+For instance, the GUI could render new nodes it has never seen before by sending it configuration nodes with declarative instructions on how to display the node.
 If core types need to change to do this type of thing, we have no chance at this type of intelligent functionality.

 ## Consequences

 Removing the Min/Max/Duration fields should not have any consequences now as I don't think we are using these fields yet.

+Quite a bit of code needs to change to remove ID and add Key to code using points.